U.S., Taiwan to start formal trade talks under new initiative | Law-Order

 - Taiwan

 "We plan to pursue an ambitious schedule for achieving high-standard commitments and meaningful outcomes covering the eleven trade areas in the negotiating mandate that will help build a fairer, more prosperous and resilient 21st-century economy," Deputy United States Trade Representative Sarah Bianchi said in a statement.
-Taiwan's top trade negotiator John Deng told reporters in Taipei on Thursday he hoped talks could start next month, and that this could one day lead to a free trade deal the island has long sought with the United States.
+Taiwan's top trade negotiator, John Deng, told reporters in Taipei he hoped talks could start next month, and that this could one day lead to a free trade deal the island has long sought with the United States.

-The negotiating mandate released along with the announcement said the United States and Taiwan have set a robust agenda for talks on issues like trade facilitation, good regulatory practices, and removing discriminatory barriers to trade.
-It said the start of the formal talks would be for the purpose of reaching agreements with "high standard commitments and economically meaningful outcomes".
+The negotiating mandate released along with the announcement said the United States and Taiwan had set a robust agenda for talks on issues like trade facilitation, good regulatory practices, and removing discriminatory barriers to trade.
+It said the beginning of the formal talks would be for the purpose of reaching agreements with "high standard commitments and economically meaningful outcomes".

-Deng said one topic would be China's economic coercion, a reference to actions Beijing takes to block trade with countries it is in dispute with, such as when Lithuania allowed Taiwan to open a de facto embassy in its capital.
+Deng said one topic would be China's economic coercion, a reference to action Beijing takes to block trade with countries it is in dispute with, such as when Lithuania allowed Taiwan to open a de facto embassy in its capital.
 "Its economic coercion targets are not just the United States or Taiwan, it's done to a lot of countries.
-Its harm to the global economic and trade order is great," he added.
+Its harm to the global economic and trade order is great," Deng said.

-Despite the lack of formal diplomatic ties, Washington has been keen to bolster support for Taiwan, especially as it faces stepped up political pressure from China to accept its sovereignty claims.
-China has said it "firmly" opposes the new Taiwan-U.S. trade initiative.
+Despite the lack of formal diplomatic ties, the United States has been keen to bolster support for Taiwan, especially as it faces stepped up political pressure from China to accept its sovereignty claims.
+China reiterated its opposition to the new Taiwan-U.S. trade initiative.

+Foreign ministry spokesperson Wang Wenbin told reporters in Beijing that China opposed any country signing official trade deals with Taiwan, and he called on the United States to stop its engagement with the island.
+"China will take resolute measures to uphold its national sovereignty and territorial integrity.
+We advise the United States stop making misjudgements," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)